What I Talk About When I Talk About Fountain Pens

 After the Ink Is Gone

-It got me thinking about ink bottles.
-What they are, what they're for, and whether those two things are always the same.
-From what I've observed, manufacturers work from one of three philosophies when designing them.
+From what I've observed, manufacturers work from one of three philosophies when designing ink bottles.

 Read More